-The three public health care institutions account for 70 to 80 percent of total medical services provided nationwide while private health care institutions cover approximately 25 to 30 percent of the Mexican population, including 32 million people with private medical and accident insurance.
-Some patients affiliated to social security also have private medical insurance.
+The three public healthcare institutions account for 70 to 80% of total medical services provided nationwide, while private healthcare institutions cover approximately 25 to 30% of the Mexican population, including 32 million people with private medical and accident insurance.
+Some patients covered under government social security plans also have private medical insurance.

-In the public sector there are 22,133 outpatient healthcare units and 1,373 hospitals, of which 195 are highly specialized medical hospitals.
-In the private sector, of the 2,967 hospitals, only about 97 have more than 50 beds and offer highly specialized medicine.
-Most of the hospitals offering specialty health care services are located in medium and large Mexican cities.
+In the public sector there are 22,831 outpatient healthcare units and 1,386 hospitals, of which 195 are highly specialized medical hospitals.
+In the private sector, of the 2,960 hospitals, only about 100 have more than 50 beds and offer highly specialized medicine.
+Most of the hospitals offering specialty healthcare services are in medium and large Mexican cities.
 There are also some medium-sized private hospitals that offer specialty services and focus on high income, insured patients.

 Mexico does not have a reimbursement system like the one in the United States.
-Public healthcare institutions purchase the products for their services and do not charge patients per product or event.
+Public healthcare institutions purchase the products for their services in quarterly or annual quantities in advance and do not charge patients per product or event.
 Patients receive all the products included for their care with no charge.

 Reimbursement for care only exists for patients with private healthcare insurance coverage.
 However, there is not a general reimbursement policy for all insurance companies.
 Each company determines prices and reimbursement according to its own policy.